pavelgordon/pgordon.dev/content/blog/2020-resolution/index.md

 ## What happened with Pavel in 2020?

 #### I changed everything around me yet again
 This year, after two years of hard work, I said goodbye to my wonderful team at FreeNOW in Hamburg.
-I got a chance to live for a shot time in beautiful Amsterdam, where I worked at MessageBird with ones of the most passionate people I have ever met.
+I got a chance to live for a short time in beautiful Amsterdam, where I worked at MessageBird with ones of the most passionate people I have ever met.
 I finished my year in Stockholm, where as member of the engineering team I will contribute to Spotify - and do it with [my best friend](https://lyamkin.com/).

 #### I started my contribution to open-source
 I work as a software engineer for more than 4 years.
 Still, I have never contributed to open-source.
 It's hard to admit, but I was afraid of breaking things and getting criticism.
 This year, I contributed to [hibernate-types](https://github.com/vladmihalcea/hibernate-types) of Vlad Mihalcea.
 Also, as a person who learns new languages on a daily basis, I understand how difficult it can be, so I published a couple of tweaks for [Anki/Babbel](https://github.com/pavelgordon/babbel2anki-chrome-extension) and [Duolingo/Anki](https://github.com/pavelgordon/duolingo2anki-chrome-extension) integrations, which (hopefully) will make this process a little bit easier.